seren5/csc-249-p3-secure-RPC/secure_RPC_text.md

 2. The encryption/decryption system may be weak, and the generated keys aren't random, making it easier for attackers to make their way in

 ## Acknowledgments
 I consulted with Tanya, who helped me think through the client, and Isabelle, who helped me think through the server.
+Ari helped me with an issue I had where I didn't strip the IP or turn the port into an int, and gave me a print of the client not being verified to be communicating the with certificate specified port and IP.